Formula One tyres: Tyre summary

 Pirelli nominates three of the compounds to be run at each race.
 Of these three, the hardest compound is named the hard tyre for the weekend and is denoted by a white sidewall, while the softest compound is named the soft and is denoted by a red sidewall, with the third of the nominated tyres named the medium tyre which is denoted by a yellow side wall.
 Drivers have to use at least two of the dry weather compound tyres during a race, unless the race is affected by wet weather.

-With the intention of making tyre usage more sustainable in the future, Formula One will trial a reduction in allocated tyre sets from 13 to 11 at two races in 2023.
-At these races the use of tyres in qualifying will be mandated as hard in Q1, medium in Q2 and soft in Q3, assuming that the weather is dry.
+With the intention of making tyre usage more sustainable in the future, Formula One tried a reduction in allocated tyre sets from 13 to 11 at two races in 2023.
+At these races the use of tyres in qualifying was mandated as hard in Q1, medium in Q2 and soft in Q3, assuming that the weather was dry.
 Teams are usually free to choose which tyre compound they run during qualifying.

 Manufacturers

 From 2011 onwards, the Italian manufacturer Pirelli is the sole tyre supplier.
-The deal is currently set to last until the 2024 season.
+The deal is currently set to last through the 2027 season.